romaintrovallet/tutorials/ZEPHYR_UART_DFU.md

 Only this time, when you press the `RESET` button again It still boots on the most up to date image

-You have now performed your a DFU over UART!!
+You have now performed a DFU over UART!!

 You can play with the 2 images that are on the target You have to copy the hashs of the original image